|

 A constrained Oracle AI may help us in further discovering the landscapes of value, and identifying pathways to objectively awesome value.
 This may not need to be achieved all at once.
 We could first achieve existential security, and go through iterations of long reflections in order to have a clear idea of what the landscape of value looks like, finding the edges of our understanding of value and working outwards from there.

-If superintelligence were locked in to totalizing some calcified suboptimal value, this could be curtail the realisation of objectively better values, and nullify the possibility of achieving an/the optimal value system.
+If superintelligence were locked in to totalising some calcified sub-optimal value, this could be curtail the realisation of objectively better values, and nullify the possibility of achieving an/the optimal value system.

 Risk Hierarchy & Priority